 Patients with biliary colic should avoid fatty foods to help control their symptoms but sometimes this does not help very much.
-Other patients can deal with their gallstones this way for a long time but most patients get tired of a strict diet or their abdominal pain worsens and they want their gallbladder removed with gallbladder stone surgery.
+Some patients can deal with their gallstones by avoiding fatty foods for a long time but most patients get tired of a strict diet or their abdominal pain worsens and they want their gallbladder removed.

 No, this is not an accepted treatment.
-If only the gallstones were removed, more stones will almost definitely re-form.
+If only the gallstones were removed, more stones will almost definitely reform.
 Also you will probably not be able to find a surgeon willing to do this as it is not the standard of care and could lead to a variety of serious problems.
 A lot of gallstones are very small and gravel or sand like and it would be difficult to remove all of them.
 Also, if they were broken up and passed through the bile duct into the intestines, this would create a rather dangerous situation where the patient might develop pancreatitis or a blocked bile duct.
-Treatment of gallstones is very different from kidney stones and will require gallbladder stone surgery.
+Treatment of gallstones is very different from kidney stones and generally requires gallbladder removal.

-There is also a gallbladder disease called biliary dyskinesia where there are no gallstones present but the gallbladder does not function properly.
+There is also a gallbladder disease called biliary dyskinesia or chronic acalculous cholecystitis where there are no gallstones present but the gallbladder does not function properly.
 The symptoms are similar to those for patients with gallstones.
-A HIDA (hepatobiliary iminodiacetic acid) scan is usually done to test for this.
+A HIDA (hepatobiliary iminodiacetic acid) scan is usually done to test for this problem.
 During this test, dye is taken up by the liver and excreted into the bile duct and flows into the gallbladder as well.
 Another medication called CCK or else Ensure is then given which causes the gallbladder to contract and the percentage of dye that is ejected from the gallbladder is calculated.
-If this percentage is 35% or less, the test suggests biliary dyskinesia, and Dr. Harris generally recommends getting relief of your symptoms with laparoscopic cholecystectomy (gallbladder removal surgery).
+If this percentage is 35% or less, the test suggests biliary dyskinesia.
+Patients usually get relief of their symptoms with laparoscopic cholecystectomy.